 Tabs are a visual variant of Pivot that use a combination of icons and text or just icons to articulate section content.
 Tabs are built using the Pivot control.
 The Pivot sample shows how to customize the Pivot control into the tabs pattern.

-The pivot pattern
+The pivot control

 When building an app with pivot, there are a few key design variables to consider.